The Upper Lye – Headington’s Secret Garden

 What Did The Upper Lye Look Like?

-It was peat bog and fen (2 Dynham Place boreholes) with very slow moving water, emerging into the main Lye valley and fen with a very large bell mouth.
+It was peat bog and fen with very slow moving water, emerging into the main Lye valley and fen with a large bell mouth at modern Girdlestone Road and below, this in effect created hydrostatic pressure enabling the surrounding limestone to be saturated with groundwater which then emerges in the west fen.

-An indication that it was a considerable barrier to communication is the route of former, possibly Roman way starting at the south-west end of the Churchill Hospital site, running along the western edge of the Lye Valley, turns sharply north at modern Dynham Place to avoid the swamp, to meet Old Road clinging to the Upper Lye western valley side.
-(See forthcoming article – The Roman Lye)
+An indication that it was a considerable barrier to communication is the route of former, possibly Roman way starting at the south-west end of the Churchill Hospital site, running along the western edge of the Lye Valley, turns sharply north at modern Dynham Place to avoid the fen and slopes, to meet Old Road clinging to the Upper Lye western valley side.
+(See Headington’s Great Roman Pottery on the Lye)

 The ground naturally slopes down from the East (Wood Farm) mostly at right angles to the Upper Lye Valley.
-The current Slade road is built up particularly near Old Road, further blocking groundwater and disguising the original Valley shape which would have been similar, but slightly steeper, than the slope of Old Road observable by looking up from The Slade/Old Road junction.
+The current Slade road is built up particularly near Old Road, disguising the original Valley shape.

 The main Lye valley was fen with gently sloping sides, the Lye Brook little more than a leak at end of a fen pond than even a stream, see The Lye – Taunt In Colour for an understanding of what the Lye used to look like.